 Multi-OS environment | Combination of both methods |

-Step 2: Downloading Installation Packages & Scripts
+Step 2: Download the Installation Packages / Scripts

-Log into Guardz.
+Log into Guardz

-Navigate to Security Controls > Endpoint Security > SentinelOne Managed.
+Navigate to Security Controls > Endpoint Security > SentinelOne Managed

-Select the appropriate OS and architecture (Windows, macOS, Linux).
+Select the appropriate OS and architecture (Windows, macOS, Linux)

-Download the installer package or deployment script.
+Download the installer package or deployment script

-Windows Deployment (EXE/MSI or Script)
+Windows Deployment

 Option 1: Installer Deployment (EXE/MSI)